parulgo7/osd-github-101/OSD-Smart/career.md

 - Track your progress and evaluate periodicallly
 - Trust your abilities!
 You are smart.
 - Try new things
-- Try to be kind to everyone you work with even if it's just smiling atsomeone you pass in the hallway.
+- Try to be kind to everyone you work with even if it's just smiling at someone you pass in the hallway.
 - Understand what is the gap between your current level and the next level
 - Use Udemy or codeacademy for git practices.
 It has good resource.
 - Work Smart